Use lightstick to reveal your position!

 4. 00:46Light Discipline Techniques

-5. 00:59Tactical Application & Risks
+5. 00:59Tactical Application and Risks

 Frequently Asked Questions

-Are chem lights useful for tactical marking?
+Are chem lights safe to use in tactical situations?

 More Tactical & Gear Videos You Might Like